Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 Our purpose is to deliver high quality education and research and to add value to the social, cultural and economic capital of the communities we serve.
 We work at the leading edge of our academic disciplines in research, pedagogy and professional practice, developing highly valued graduates and delivering research outcomes that together transform communities.

 Edinburgh Napier is an international university, home to over 21,000 students from 100 countries.
-We are also a leader in transnational education and the largest UK provider of higher education in Hong Kong.
+We are also a leader in transnational education and one of the largest UK providers of higher education in Hong Kong.

 For procurement, Edinburgh Napier University is part of the Institutional Procurement (shared) Services provided by Advanced Procurement for Universities and Colleges (APUC) Ltd, the procurement Centre of Expertise for Scotland’s Universities and Colleges.
 The University benefits from its close links with APUC in a number of areas within sustainable and responsible Procurement.

-We contract with our suppliers for works, good and services in each of the three categories aligned to APUC’s Strategic Sourcing category structure:
+We contract with our suppliers for works, goods and services in three key categories aligned to APUC’s Strategic Sourcing category structure:

-Edinburgh Napier University employs a central procurement team of four full-time and three part-time members of staff which includes the following roles: Head of Strategic Procurement, two Lead Portfolio Procurement Managers, three Procurement Portfolio Managers and one Procurement Manager – Development.
-The two Lead Portfolio Procurement Managers act as dedicated Procurement Business Partners for a group of Schools and Departments.
-The embedded procurement team is employed directly by APUC, as part of an extended shared service agreement.
+Edinburgh Napier University employs a central procurement team led by the Head of Strategic Procurement.
+The team acts as dedicated Procurement Business Partners for all Schools and Departments in the University.
+The embedded procurement team is employed directly by APUC, as part of an extensive shared services agreement.
 Through this approach the University benefits from the flow of sustainable procurement best practice to internal procurement processes.
 A sizeable proportion of our procurement is with suppliers who are pre-approved either by a purchasing consortium or through public tenders managed by our procurement team.
 In relation to vetted suppliers, we use collaborative framework agreements wherever practicable, awarded by APUC or other sectoral and national procurement consortia (Crown Commercial Services; Scottish Procurement, etc.).

 Organisational policies